perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

-It's usually the size of the task that has prevented it from being approached by the usual cadre of volunteers, which usually focus on issues that can be solved in a single stretch or work, or a few of them.
+It's usually the size of the task that has prevented it from being approached by the usual cadre of volunteers, which usually focus on issues that can be solved in a single stretch of work, or a few of them.
 For instance the biggest and oldest of them is this issue that was created almost 5 years ago on the [`Exception`](https://github.com/Raku/doc/issues/517) types; there are